 “Freedom means having no limits,” said Leo.

 Nemo blinked.
-“If the opportunity arose to torture children to death without consequences, would you consider it moral to do so?”
+“If the opportunity arose to torture toddlers to death without consequences, would you consider it an okay thing to do?”

 “Psh.
 Morality.
 It’d be my choice.”
 Nemo glared, so Leo folded his arms.
 “What kind of communo-fascist dictatorship are you imagining,” began Leo, almost promisingly, “where I can’t kill anyone, anywhere, in any way, for any reason or no reason at all?
 You don’t control me.
 What are you, some kind of Jew?”